Skip to main content

 Scoliosis bracing for children: early treatment benefits

-Early intervention can prevent scoliosis from worsening as children grow.
-We offer specific treatment protocols for children under 10 who have been diagnosed with early onset scoliosis (EOS).
+Early intervention can help manage scoliosis during growth and may reduce the risk of progression for some children.
+We offer specific orthotic treatment protocols for children under 10 who have been diagnosed with early onset scoliosis.

 For children with mild curves (10 to 20 degrees), Schroth-based specialist therapy may help correct or manage the curve.
 If the curve is above 20 degrees, we usually recommend a combination of therapy and bracing.

 In adolescence, scoliosis curves can progress quickly and unpredictably while the skeleton is still growing and during hormonal changes.
-Starting bracing treatment early can reduce spinal curvature and can prevent the need for surgery.
+Starting 3D bracing early can support three-dimensional in-brace correction and may help reduce the risk of progression during growth.

 For teens with scoliosis curves over 20 degrees, we recommend the LOC Scoliosis Brace combined with a tailored Schroth therapy program.